-William Stadden Cole currently serves as the Foundation’s Senior Advisor for Program Strategy with responsibilities in a range of areas including dialogue and collaboration with key donors at headquarters-to-headquarters level and support to country offices on program strategy and new areas of innovative programming.
-A key area of focus is on new thinking about development and stability challenges in Advanced Middle Income Countries.
-Previous positions held in the Foundation were Senior Director leading the Program Strategy, Innovation and Learning unit; Senior Director for Governance and Law Programs; and Director of the Economic Reform and Development program in Indonesia.
+William Stadden Cole currently serves as the Foundation’s senior advisor for Program Strategy with responsibilities in a range of areas including policy dialogue and collaboration with key donors at headquarters-to-headquarters level, support to country offices on program strategy, and exploration and development of new areas of innovative programming.
+Three areas of current focus are new thinking about growth and stability challenges in Asia’s Advanced Middle Income Countries; the impact of disruptive technologies on Asian economies, political systems, and security; and new approaches to urban governance.
+Previous positions held in the Foundation were senior director for Program Strategy, Innovation and Learning; senior director for Governance and Law Programs; and director of the Economic Reform and Development program in Indonesia.

-Dr. Cole has been instrumental in introducing a wide range of new program areas and strategic directions for the Foundation, including advancing political economic approaches to reform; and development of the Foundation’s work in subnational conflict, counter-corruption, ICT, and small and medium business policy reform.
-He has played the lead role in the re-establishment of the Foundation’s presence and programs in Afghanistan after 9/11.
-He travels often in the region.
-He has written widely and is a frequent speaker on topics related to Asian development, governance reform, conflict and security reform, Afghanistan, the political economy of social and economic reform and development, and analysis and programs to support development in more advanced Asian countries.
+Dr. Cole has been instrumental in introducing a wide range of new program areas and strategic directions for the Asia Foundation.
+These have included initiation of the Foundation’s programs in subnational conflict, counter-corruption, ICT, and small and medium business policy reform.
+Underlying much of this work has been an effort to draw on the insights of political economy to understand and accelerate reform processes.
+Over the past two decades, Dr. Cole’s responsibilities have involved work in most of the countries of the Indo-Pacific region, though in 2002 he spent most of the year in Afghanistan where he led the re-establishment of the Foundation’s office and programs.
+He has written widely and is a frequent speaker on topics related to Asian development, governance reform, technology and development, Afghanistan, the political economy of social and economic reform and development.

-Prior to joining the Foundation, Dr. Cole served in USAID in Washington in the Bureau for the Near East, where he established and managed the Governance and Democracy Program immediately following the first Gulf War, and later in the Bureau for Europe and the Independent States (former Soviet Union), where he established a political economy strategic planning unit.
-Dr. Cole has lived in Asia for more than 13 years working in foreign aid and research-related positions focused on economic policy research, democracy and governance reform, social change, strategic planning and management, and innovative project design and evaluation.
+Prior to joining the Foundation in 1996, Dr. Cole worked in foreign aid and research-related positions, living and working in Asia for 14 years.
+He served in USAID from 1987-1995, first Indonesia and then in Washington, D.C.
+In the Bureau for the Near East, he established and managed the Governance and Democracy Program immediately following the first Gulf War, while also overseeing the Palestinian program.
+In the Bureau for Europe and the Independent States (former Soviet Union), he established a strategic planning unit tasked with trying to better integrate U.S. economic and democracy assistance.

-Education: Bachelor’s degree in Natural Sciences and Mathematics from Washington & Lee University; master’s and doctoral degrees in Cultural Anthropology from Washington University (St. Louis).
+Education: Bachelor’s degree in Natural Sciences and Mathematics from Washington & Lee University; master’s and doctoral degrees in Cultural Anthropology from Washington University.

 Phone: (415) 982-4640